 Amazon knows a lot about their customers based on their purchase history, so they personalize and offer their customers special offers based on the customers’ interests.
 This type of personalization not only increases customer satisfaction but also drives loyalty and repetitive purchases.

-Indeed, according to the research, more than a half of online shoppers believe that retailers who personalize their offers provide a valuable service.
-Even more interestingly, 45% of consumers are more likely to shop on a site with personalized offers.
+Indeed, according to the research, more than half of online shoppers believe that retailers who personalize their offers provide a valuable service.
+Even more, interestingly, 45% of consumers are more likely to shop on a site with personalized offers.

 “What makes Mojo different from other coffee shops is it’s got the resources of a large company, but definitely with the heart of a small company.
 We ask you how your day is going and we remember your name and what you like to drink, how you like to drink it.
 So it’s those small touches, those fine details, that make Mojo a special place.” – Christian Cook, Mojo’s barista, says in the interview.

-Check another example of personal relationships affecting impression and experience of the customer by Shep Hyken, customer experience expert and key-note speaker.
+Another example of personal relationships affecting the impression and experience of the customer by Shep Hyken, customer experience expert, and keynote speaker.

 Shep describes his experience when staying in a hotel in New York.
 He had a short chat with reception workers and to his huge surprise, they remembered that he mentioned his wife is coming and prepared for her visit by sending up a bottle of wine, some fruit, and chocolate, in addition to a framed picture of them together, which totally amazed Shep.
 “Regardless of the type of business you are in, there is always an opportunity to personalize the customer experience,” – concludes Shep.

 Personalization can be a powerful marketing tool if combined together with the virality of social media.
-You might remember “Share a Coke”-campaign when Coca-Cola replaced their logo with personal names on the bottles.
-Coca Cola allowed its customers to self-express and stay connected with friends while unknowingly promoting the brand.
+You might remember the “Share a Coke”-campaign when Coca-Cola replaced its logo with personal names on the bottles.
+Coca-Cola allowed its customers to self-express and stay connected with friends while unknowingly promoting the brand.
 For example, when a consumer shares a name-branded Coke bottle with their mother, they feel as if they are honoring their mother rather than promoting the Coke brand itself.

 There are differences between age groups.
 64% of millennials value anticipation and customization of the experience, which requires utilizing their transaction data, over privacy concerns.
 Among this group, 46% value personalization, which requires also preferences and contact info, over privacy concerns.
 At the same time, 45% of baby boomers (age 55 and over) value privacy over personalization.

-Large part of consumers highly values the personalized experiences they get.
-Look at the examples we discussed: Netflix would not be as successful as it is, without the smart targeting it is able to do.
-But the privacy concerns do exist.
+A large part of consumers highly values the personalized experiences they get.
+Look at the examples we discussed: Netflix would not be as successful as it is, without the smart targeting it can do.
+But privacy concerns do exist.
 Therefore both businesses and consumers need to evolve their ways of working.
 Customers need to pay closer attention to what they’re agreeing to and take responsibility for sharing their information.
-But this is only possible, when businesses strive to be more transparent when it comes to the use of the customer data.
+But this is only possible when businesses strive to be more transparent when it comes to the use of customer data.